 The expenditures in this fund will be for livability improvements such as bike path and sidewalk projects.
 In February 2019, the Clackamas County Board of Commissioners approved a countywide vehicle registration fee (VRF).
-The City could start receiving its portion of this new revenue source as early as Spring 2020.
-One option would be to collect these dollars in the PIP Fund to be used for sidewalk and pedestrian safety projects.
+The City began receiving this revenue in the 2019-20 fiscal year.

-With the increased funding, this projection shows \$400 thousand in each year of the projection available for pedestrian pathways.
+With the increased funding, this projection shows \$400 thousand + in each year of the projection available for pedestrian pathways.

-System Development Charges (SDC), and Reserve Funds
+Explanation of funds not included in the projection - System Development Charges (SDC), and Reserve Funds